My Personal Fundraising Page

 I was diagnosed with CMT at just two years old due to a spontaneous mutation, meaning that I am the only one in my family with it.

-Living with CMT has always been a daily battle, one that I've often had to fight in silence.
+Living with CMT has been a daily battle, one that I've often had to fight in silence.

-Living with CMT means unpredictability is a part of my daily life.
+CMT means unpredictability is a part of my daily life.
 On good days, I feel strong enough to walk 2km without stopping.
 On tougher days, just walking down the block feels daunting and requires support from my husband.

 But more exhausting than the physical struggles are the mental and emotional challenges.
 The way society views and treats disability means you are constantly living life on hard mode.
 From navigating accessibility issues to facing subtle discrimination and misconceptions, each day brings its own set of emotional hurdles.